Upperclass Honors: Sophomores, Juniors, and Seniors

 Based on three pillars of experiental learning -- exploration, collaboration, and engagement – this 2-credit honors course will introduce you to various pathways for personal and professional achievement.
 As a participant in How to Change the World, you and your peers, from majors across Steinhardt, will examine strengths and limitations of a range of strategies that individuals and groups use to effect change in various domains – academic, humanitarian, social, artistic, educational, entrepreneurial, and cultural.
 You will learn to build skills to effect change in your chosen academic, artistic, and/or professional field.

 You will conduct individual and group self-assessments and interest inventories; identify and cultivate mentoring relationships in your chosen field of study; and examine and practice leadership in both traditional and non-traditional modes.
 You will have opportunity to meet with a distinguished roster of guest speakers, construct learning activities, and engage in field visits to complement the on-campus experience.
-A draft syllabus is available here.
+A sample syllabus is available here.

 How to Change the World is offered during Fall and Spring semesters.
 Students with a 3.5 GPA or higher are invited to apply.